 Of course there are many other variables that go into this and we often do way more than three takes especially for longer or harder cues.
 One thing to note, though, is that you eventually get to a point of diminishing returns.
 I have been on sessions where the director or composer for some reason wants another take, even after we have nailed it a few times.
 This can wear out the players.
 They are human beings, after all, and start to wonder why they have to keep doing the same thing over and over.
 As their mind wanders so can the playing.
 This is where the conductor can really help.
 If it gets to that point, I always ask the people calling the shots what we can do for them to make it better, and if they have no answer, sometimes I will suggest they just listen to the last take again.
 If they are adamant that we do it again, I will let the orchestra rest, then come up with something small that will breathe a bit of life into the cue but not change it too much, thus giving the musicians a reason to play it again.
 It could be something as simple as bringing a certain part out or asking that a phrase end a beat earlier.
 But if they have a reason to play, then they will play much better.

-Depending on the budget, we may not be able to run every cue three times.
+Depending on time and budget, we may not be able to run every cue three times.
 With great players it will be OK, but I still feel that to get magic the above theory holds.

 Without any intervention, it is highly likely that the orchestra could sound like this when playing the above rhythm, it is a little exaggerated, but you will see my point.